Table of Contents

 - Follow these serving suggestions for portion control and delicious recipes.

 If you are wondering if dogs can eat fruit, yes they can, with some important notable exceptions.
 As most pet parents know, grapes, raisins, and currants are highly toxic to dogs and should be kept well out of reach.

 Other fruits and fruit parts to avoid:

-- Pits of any kind of fruit – peaches, plums, and pear – are dangerous
+- Pits of any kind of fruit – peaches, plums, and pear – may cause intestinal obstruction.

 As with other human foods, other fruit is fine as an occasional snack but should be given in moderation to avoid upset tummies.
-Dogs don’t really need fruit to survive but most of it won’t harm them and it does have some beneficial nutrients.
-And since fruits are high in sugar, don’t give too much to your dog if he is overweight.
+Dogs don’t need fruit to survive, but most fruits will not harm them and may contain beneficial nutrients.
+Since fruits are high in sugar, it’s important to give them in limited quantities, especially if your dog is overweight.

 Having said that, many of summer’s delicious fruits are packed with healthful antioxidants and nutrients that also can be tasty to pups trying to beat the heat.
 Plus, most fruits are 70 to 90 percent water, perfect for keeping pups hydrated in hot weather.
 Check out these nine summer fruits dogs love, complete with DIY dog treat recipes.

 Yes, dogs can eat watermelon.
 Be sure to remove the majority of seeds, which can cause intestinal discomfort or even blockage if too many are ingested.
 Since watermelon is made of 92 percent – you guessed it – water, the sweet fruit is great for keeping pets hydrated and preventing heatstroke.
 It’s also chock-full of vitamins A, B6, and C, which can boost your dog’s immune system, make your dog’s coat shinier and keep eyes and teeth in good shape.